Like other reptiles, a crested gecko’s skin needs renewal periodically.

 The gecko will be using most of its energy to shed, so it will not waste energy by hunting or being active.

-It will usually take anywhere between 1-3 days for your crestie to complete the shedding process.
+It will usually take 1-3 days for your crestie to complete the shedding process.

 Give your crestie a warm bath for 30-45 minutes to help loosen the dead skin.

-The actual shedding of the skin will only take a crestie, around one hour.
+The actual shedding of the skin will only take a crestie a maximum of an hour to complete.

 The gecko will remove the dead skin with its tongue.